Mastering Composition in 3D Animation: Expert Tips and Techniques – A Step-by-Step Guide

 Using the Negative Space: Enhancing Composition and Visual Impact

 Negative space refers to the areas in a scene that are less significant, typically the spaces outside and between the main elements of focus.
 However, negative space can play an active role in conveying the message of a composition.
-Here are a few examples:

 In one instance, the soldier in the foreground, while the main focal point, is used to frame the two characters following him.
 The stark size difference between these two groups creates dramatic tension through contrast.
 In another example, an oppressive atmosphere is created by placing the “armed man” within a constricting frame formed by the backlit silhouettes of police officers in the foreground.
 The man’s vulnerability is heightened as he is exposed to light, with the gun further intensifying the scene’s tension.